Saturday 27 July 1940

 |The crew of U-73, launched today at Bremer Vulkan of Bremen-Vegesack, Germany.|

 The Italians send a reconnaissance raid over the island at 11:10, losing a fighter to anti-aircraft fire.
-At 16:40, a couple of Short Sunderland flying boats on patrol engage some fighters and shoots down three of the Italian planes.
+At 16:40, a couple of Short Sunderland flying boats on patrol find some enemy fighters and shoots down three of the Italian planes.
 One of the Sunderlands is damaged but makes it back to base.

 The incessant air raids are seriously affecting productivity in the dockyard.
 The government begins pondering moving some operations underground so that the workers do not have to stop for each air raid alert, many of which are either false alarms or for enemy planes that wind up not attacking.